 “Stress is an ally” mindset

 On the flip side, there’s another set of beliefs that suggest stress can be your ally.
 You might think, “Stress is good for me and I should embrace it.
-It might even improve my health and well-being.
 Stress makes me stronger.”
 Seeing the stress response this way enables you to use stress to build competence, strengthen social connections, and integrate lessons learned so that you can be better prepared for the future.
 When your mindset befriends stress, the physiological impact is different too.
 For example, when your heart starts pumping harder, there likely is relaxation in your blood vessels, less inflammation, and pumping that mimics exercise, which can help strengthen and boost cardiovascular health.

-How you think about stress—your stress mindset—can mediate its impact on your health and well-being.
+How you think about stress—your stress mindset—can affect whether it helps or harms your health and well-being.
 When you think about stress being your ally rather than your enemy, you can train yourself to experience more of the positive effects of the stress response.
 Chronic, uncontrollable stress can damage your physical and mental well-being.
 But for most other kinds of stress, your mindset matters.
-So, what’s your mindset?
+So, what’s your stress mindset?